Fips11/GrubControl/README.md

 Hints:
 - only works with GRUB 2
-- Booting Windows is a little hacky
+- Booting Windows is a little bit hacky
 - the Grub.d script 41_custom must be modified
 - in some laptops the webcam is supplied with 3.3v (the operation at 3.3 volts usually requires a lower clock frequency of 8mhz.
 This was not considered in the firmware yet )

+- The current program size is currently: Program Memory Usage 	:	5284 bytes   16,1 %
+				                                 Data Memory Usage 		:	301 bytes   11,8 %

+TODO:
+- Support for more than one device descriptor (for HID mode)
+- 8 mhz support
+- capacitive buttons
+- bugfix in the detection of Android
+- a better evaluation of the grub output